openmrs/openmrs-eip/README.md

 take a look at this queue regularly for failed events, at least once day and address the root cause for failed events so that they can be re-processed.
 Otherwise, the retry route will indefinitely attempt to re-processs them.
 You can configure how often the retry queue can run, please refer to the [configuration](#configuration) section.

-The DB sync receiver application also ships with a similar built-in error handling and retry mechanism with a separate embedded H2 [management database](#management-database), it uses a table named `receiver_retry_queue` to store failed incoming DB sync messages.
-You can configure how often the retry queue should run, please refer to the [configuration](#configuration) section.

 # Developer Guide
 ## Build